replab/replab/docs/docs/organization.md

 ### Abstract group constructions

-- `DirectProductGroup`: represents the (outer) direct product of finite groups, the elements are represented by row cell arrays,
+- `replab.directproduct.*`: represents the (outer) direct product of finite groups, the elements are represented by row cell arrays,
-- `SemidirectProductGroup`: represents an outer semidirect product from a homomorphism, with both factors finite groups,
+- `replab.semidirectproduct.*`: represents an outer semidirect product from a homomorphism, with both factors finite groups,
-- `WreathProductGroup`: describes the wreath product of a finite group by a permutation group.
+- `replab.wreathproduct.*`: describes the wreath product of a finite group by a permutation group.

 ### Permutation groups